All About Cuban Modernism in Five Artworks

-Carnaval belongs to a period during the 1940s when Portocarrero started to create series depicting popular festivities and religious celebrations.
+Carnaval belongs to a period during the 1940s when Portocarrero started to create a series depicting popular festivities and religious celebrations.
 The African influence is seen in clothing, props, and other objects in the images.
 In addition to painting popular culture, Portocarrero is known for works rich in architectural aspects, creating a modern Baroque.
 The paintings have a profusion of colors and decorative details, illustrating the urban landscape of Havana.

 4. Amelia Peláez, Interior con columnas, 1951

 Amelia Peláez (1896-1968) is another artist who incorporates Havana’s architecture in her work.
 After studying at Academia de San Alejandro, Peláez traveled to Paris where she enrolled at Ecôle du Louvre and in courses with Fernand Léger.
 There, she begins to introduce modern elements in her work.
-When returning to Cuba, she created a series of still lifes using the new visual language depicting local flowers and fruits.
+When returning to Cuba, she created a series of still lives using the new visual language depicting local flowers and fruits.

 Interior con columnas is one of the works in which Peláez paints the architecture of Havana and its mix of colonial buildings and local designs.
-The presence of the black line is present in many works and updates the interior scenes depicted in paintings, modernizing them.
+The presence of black lines is present in many works and updates the interior scenes depicted in paintings, modernizing them.
 Peláez had a prolific career, painting murals and creating ceramics until her death.

 5. Sandú Darié, Estructura transformable, ca. 1956

 At the end of the 1950s, abstraction was part of the art vocabulary in Latin America.
-The Concretistas (concrete movement) was strong with important groups in Brazil (Grupo Frente, Grupo Ruptura) and Argentina (MADI).
+The Concretistas (concrete movement) were strong with important groups in Brazil (Grupo Frente, Grupo Ruptura) and Argentina (MADI).
 The Concretistas are, then, considered the last phase of Cuban Modernism.

 Sandú Darié (1906-1991), Romanian-born, arrived in Cuba in 1941 and stayed until his death.
 Initially trained as a lawyer, he began his artistic career creating drawings for magazines in Romania.
 Around the 1940s, he got in contact with Gyula Kosic, the founder of MADI, and started working towards Concretism.
 From 1959 to 1961, he was part of Los Diez Pintores Concretos.
 Darié created paintings, sculptures, and installations, exploring space, volume, movement, and color.